carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 It's important to note that significance tests provide statistical evidence for or against the null hypothesis, but they should be interpreted alongside other factors such as effect size, practical significance, and the context of the problem being studied.
 Additionally, it's crucial to consider the assumptions and limitations of the regression model and the underlying data when interpreting the model.

 ### 0. Load and prep data
-For this episode, we'll explore the impact of adding additional preditors to our model, as well as how to rigorously evaluate the statistics of the model.
+For this episode, we'll explore how to rigorously evaluate the statistics of a multivarite regression model.

 ```python